Primebrook/data-structures/README.md

-Data Stuctures, their operations and tests.
+Data Stuctures, their operations and some tests.

 This program runs tests on the data structures and their operations.

 Dependencies:

-    - Clang
+    - clang
     - make
     - clang-format